Which CNC machine to select in DeskProto

-What to do when your machine is not listed.
+What to do when the machine that you have is not listed

 Choosing a machine is no problem when your machine is present on the list.
 However, what to do when your machine is not listed ?
 It is not possible to add a machine here, you simply have to choose one of the machines in the list in order to proceed.

-This same content is available as video, on page Machine not listed ?
+This same issue is also covered in a tutorial video, on page Machine not listed ?

 The Initial Settings dialog asks you to select a machine,